 Someone might have hacked my account

-If you notice something strange about your Yandex account (for example, a friend got an email from you that you never sent or you see sites or programs you've never visited in your browsing history), then it's possible that your account was hacked.
+If you notice something strange when working with Yandex (for example, a friend got an email from you that you never sent or you see unfamiliar sites or programs in your sign-in history), your account might be hacked.

 - If you can't log in to your account: